-In the manual focus mode, you can enlarge the scene and easily adjust the focus while rotating the focus ring.
+In the manual focus mode, you have to rotate the focus ring on the lens to focus.
+When you use the MF Assist function, you can enlarge the scene and easily adjust the focus while rotating the focus ring.
+This function is only available on a lens that supports manual focus.